 docker > pihole > dnsmasq.d

-As mentioned above, we’re configuring a macvlan network interface so that our Pi-hole container will have an entirely separate IP address and ports.
+As mentioned above, we’re configuring a macvlan network interface so that our Container will have an entirely separate IP address and ports.
+To be clear, this means our Pi-hole instance will have a completely separate set of ports.

 There are port conflicts if you use the host network interface, and this will bypass all of them.
 You’ll also access Pi-hole on a separate IP address than your NAS has.